netdata/netdata/collectors/fping.plugin/README.md

 # I suggest to use hostnames and put their IPs in /etc/hosts
 hosts="host1 host2 host3"

-# override the chart update frequency - the default is inherited from netdata
+# override the chart update frequency - the default is inherited from Netdata
 update_every=1

 # time in milliseconds (1 sec = 1000 ms) to ping the hosts